If you are not a member or your membership is not up-to-date, you can join or renew online.

 High Volume Workouts

-Animal-Lane denizens, this one's for you.
-These workouts are challenging for any level athlete and are designed to get swimmers race-ready for middle-distance events, including stroke 200s, 400 IM, and 500 freestyle (Coach Fares Ksebati, Michigan Masters)
+Going the distance?
+Then this one's for you.
+These workouts are challenging for any level athlete and are designed to get swimmers race ready for middle-distance events, including stroke 200s, 400 IM, and 500 freestyle (Coach Fares Ksebati, Michigan Masters)